-Open Gardens Buffalo is the lesser known, unassuming sibling of the older, more acclaimed Garden Walk Buffalo.
-Garden Walk tends to get all the attention as the largest free garden tour in the entire country, but Open Gardens is doing its best to step into the spotlight as a very special garden tourism event, one that’s just as worthy of the attention of serious flower fans.
-While Garden Walk attracts tens of thousands of visitors to Buffalo over the course of the last weekend in July every year, Open Gardens is low key, modest, more of a small dinner party that’s perfect for stopping to smell the flowers and maybe sharing a glass of wine with one of Buffalo’s famously friendly gardeners.
+Open Gardens Buffalo is the lesser known, unassuming sibling of the older, more acclaimed Garden Walk Buffalo (cancelled in 2020).
+In any other year, Garden Walk might get all the attention, but this year Open Gardens is doing its best to step into the spotlight as a very special, physically-distanced garden event, one that’s worthy of the attention of serious flower fans.
+Open Gardens is low key and modest, perfect for stopping to smell the flowers at the gardens of Buffalo’s famously friendly gardeners.

-Open Gardens Buffalo is a kind of greatest hits compilation of some of the very best gardens featured in the 17 garden walks and tours – including Garden Walk Buffalo – that make summer in Buffalo a horticultural delight.
-If you can’t make one of the walks and you’ve never experienced what garden writers now commonly call a “Buffalo-Style Garden” this is your shot.
+Open Gardens Buffalo is a kind of greatest hits compilation of some of the very best gardens featured in the 17 garden walks and tours that make summer in Buffalo a horticultural delight.
+If you’ve never experienced what garden writers now commonly call a “Buffalo-Style Garden” this is your shot.
 Just stop by.
 Buffalo’s gardeners have left the latch off the garden gate.

 Please note that to prevent the spread of COVID-19, Gardens Buffalo Niagara is asking visitors to Open Gardens to:

 • Practice physical distancing

 • Refrain from touching anything in the garden